Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Asus has officially launched its new Strix Wireless 7.1 gaming headset, and it’s…very Asus-ish.
 It’s also very impressive.
-Behind that Asus hardkore edgy design (complete with plenty of actual edges) there’s a powerful and amazingly affordable headset that could wind up on our best wireless gaming headset of 2018 list…at least, if it’s all that it claims to be.
+Behind that Asus hardcore edgy design (complete with plenty of actual edges) there’s a powerful and amazingly affordable headset that could wind up on our best wireless gaming headset of 2018 list…at least, if it’s all that it claims to be.
+Because as we all know, a remarkable gaming headset is one of the best gaming accessories since it adds to the experience.

 That 7.1 stands, of course, for 7.1 surround sound, which we always like to see on a gaming headset – it makes a big difference for environmental noise and scouting.
 Apparently the headset has 10 different drivers for top-line sound, as well as gaming flourishes like customizable lighting effects and real protein leather cushioning.
 The battery lasts around 10 hours, nothing amazing but nothing to complain about, either.